EZ Car Keyz vs. the Dealer

 Did You Know?

-You would not guess it, but the 986 Boxster (1999-2004) was Porsche's first roadster to use a water-cooled flat-six engine.
-Every Porsche sports car before it relied on air-cooled designs, a tradition stretching back decades.
-The 986 marked the end of that era and the beginning of the modern Porsche engineering philosophy.
+The 1999-2004 Boxster holds a real place in Porsche history as the first roadster from the brand to use a water-cooled flat-six engine.
+Every Porsche sports car before it ran an air-cooled design, a tradition that went back decades.
+The Boxster's arrival marked the end of that era and the start of the engineering approach Porsche still follows today.

 KEY REPLACEMENT ACROSS ALL OF SAN DIEGO COUNTY